pvshvp-oss/pyrunning/documentation/source/prerequisites.rst

 .. _prerequisites:

-Prerequisites - What you need to run Fenix Library - Analyzing
+Prerequisites - What you need to run Fenix Library - Running
 **************************************************************

 **Note**: Currently, the **Fenix Library** only supports **Arch Linux** and its derivatives (like *RebornOS*, *EndeavourOS*, *Manjaro*, etc.).